cmu-hgc-mac/hgcal-module-testing-gui/README.md

 * `HVWiresPolarization`: `'Reverse'` for reverse bias (V in [0, 800]); `'Forward'` for forward bias (V in [-800, 0])
 * `PCKeyLoc`: location of the private key you made above
 * `HasHVSwitch`: true if you have a switch on the dark box which can automatically detect if the box is closed; false otherwise
-* `HasRHSensor`: true if you have the ability to automatically read the relative humidity in the box; false otherwise
+* `HasRHSensor`: true if you have the ability to automatically read the relative humidity and temperature in the box; false otherwise
 * `Inspectors`: list CERN usernames of people who may use the GUI
 * `HasLocalDB`: boolean if MAC uses a local database
 * `DBHostname`, `DBDatabase`, `DBUsername`. `DBPassword`: Fields for local database connection (only needed if `HasLocalDB = True`)